 Help for people caught up in the dzud

-All of this work has been expanded since the end of a very hot summer and the start of bitterly cold weather brought on by the 2015/2016 dzud.
-So far, at least:
+All of this work has been expanded since the end of a very hot summer and the start of bitterly cold weather brought on by the 2015/2016 and 2016/2017 dzuds.
+At least:

 - 418 people received food parcels to support them through the lean months